hyperledgerkochi/KOBDevOps/README.md

 # How to use the scripts

-Run the following command son the terminal.
+Run the following commands on the terminal.

 ```code
  KOB install   // install default projects i.e KOBVON, KOBDflow,KOBConnect, KOBRegistry, TheKochOrgBook